 What is digital fraud?

-Let's start by laying the foundations on what experts have defined as digital fraud, and then provide you with the necessary tools in order to prevent it.
-Well, with an issue as important as cybersecurity, understanding what’s the danger in order to really find a solution is essential.
+Let's start by laying the foundations on what experts have defined as digital fraud and then provide you with the necessary tools to prevent it.
+Well, with an issue as important as cybersecurity, understanding what's the danger to find a solution is essential.

-In a nutshell, digital fraud is nothing more than the use of a computer, and the various means available on the internet, by criminals to deceive or harm a company, or person, in order to obtain monetary gain.
+In a nutshell, digital fraud is nothing more than the use of a computer and the various means available on the internet by criminals to deceive or harm a company or person to obtain monetary gain.

-So, it seems like a good option to start investing more in cybersecurity for your business and end user – and a little less in coffee, right?
+So, it seems like an excellent option to start investing more in cybersecurity for your business and end-user – and a little less in coffee, right?

 What are the types of online fraud?

-Unfortunately, there are a myriad of types of digital fraud.
-And as technology rapidly progresses, so do new methods for hackers and criminals to try to get past business security barriers.
+Unfortunately, there is a myriad of types of digital fraud.
+And as technology rapidly progresses, so do new methods for hackers and criminals to get past business security barriers.

 Among the most common, we have:

-- Phishing: The identical copy of emails, text messages, web pages created by criminals to obtain private data, corporate secrets, keywords, bank accounts and more.
+- Phishing: The identical copy of emails, text messages, and web pages created by criminals to obtain private data, corporate secrets, keywords, bank accounts, and more.

 - Identity theft: The use of false or edited IDs to create fake accounts, apply for loans, or use a company's services for criminal purposes.